Generalized disconnection exponents: Introduction

 \section{Introduction}

 The disconnection and intersection exponents for $n$ independent Brownian motions originated from the observation that certain non-disconnection and non-intersection probabilities for these Brownian motions satisfy a submultiplicativity relation.
 (This type of argument dates back to \cite{MR0064475}, in the study of self-avoiding walks.)
-These exponents have later been generalized to the case of a non-integer number of Brownian paths \cite{MR1742883}.
-Their values were determined by Lawler, Schramm and Werner in a series of celebrated works \cite{MR1879850,MR1879851, MR1961197} via SLE computations, confirming the conjecture by Duplantier and Kwon \cite{PhysRevLett.61.2514}.
+These exponents have later been generalized to make sense for non-integer values of $n$ \cite{MR1742883}.
+The values of the exponents were determined by Lawler, Schramm and Werner in a series of celebrated works \cite{MR1879850,MR1879851, MR1961197} via SLE computations, confirming the conjecture by Duplantier and Kwon \cite{PhysRevLett.61.2514}.
 It turns out that these exponents are related to certain properties of Brownian paths.
 In particular, the determination of the disconnection exponent for $n=2$ Brownian motions confirmed the famous Mandelbrot conjecture that the outer boundary of planar Brownian motion has Hausdorff dimension $4/3$.

 In the pioneering set of works \cite{MR1796962, MR1879850, MR1992830} which exploited conformal invariance and introduced the notion of conformal restriction, it was explained that these exponents are closely related to properties of SLE$_{8/3}$ and SLE$_6$.
 The purpose of the present work is to introduce and compute a generalized version of the disconnection exponents for other values of $\kappa$.
-We will also discuss the generalized intersection exponents and conjecture their values.
+We will also informally discuss the generalized intersection exponents at the end.
 These generalized exponents are naturally related to geometric properties of Brownian loop-soup clusters.

 One of the main difficulties of this work is to find the right definition of such exponents that can be connected to Brownian loop-soups, as well as to find the right family of SLEs to derive these exponents.
 It turns out to be instrumental for us to introduce a new family of \emph{radial hypergeometric SLEs}, as we will explain in Section~\ref{intro:SLE}.